 We've made a range of changes to help explain how we deal with defects, faults and poor workmanship.
 We don't cover the cost to fix the defect.
 If a defect or fault (or poor workmanship) causes or contributes to loss or damage to the home, that resultant damage is not covered but only if you knew about the defect or fault or should have reasonably known about it.
 Otherwise we will cover the resultant damage.

 The information above is not a complete list of the changes to your Home and Contents Insurance.
 For full details of what is and isn't covered, please read the Shannons Home and Contents Insurance Product Disclosure Statement (PDS).
-Consider the PDS before making a decision about this insurance.
+Please read the relevant Product Disclosure Statement before you make any decision regarding this product.
+The Target Market Determination is also available.
 These changes apply to policies renewing on or after 23 March 2021.